ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat20.md

 - If you do not bring a calculator to a midterm or the final, do your computations by hand (you won't be allowed to borrow someone else's calculator).

+### Academic Honesty

+I (Gaston Sanchez) expect you to do your own work and to uphold the standards of intellectual integrity.
+Collaborating on homework is fine and I encourage you to work together—--but copying is not, nor is having somebody else submit assignments for you.
+Cheating will not be tolerated.
+Anyone found cheating will receive an F and will be reported to the [Center for the Student Conduct](http://sa.berkeley.edu/conduct).
+If you are having trouble with an assignment or studying for an exam, or if you are uncertain about permissible and impermissible conduct or collaboration, please come see me with your questions.

 ### Email Policy

 - You should try to use email as a tool to set up a one-on-one meeting with me if office hours conflict with your schedule.